 - Add the berries and rhubarb to a large bowl.

 - Add in the cornstarch, sugar, and lemon juice and toss them all together.
-Let it sit in the bowl for about 10 minutes.
+Let it sit in the bowl for about 10 minutes, or until the berries begin to emit their juices.

 - Scoop the berry mixture evenly into the prepared pie crust in the jelly roll pan, using a slotted spoon to leave the extra juices behind in the bowl.